ruifontes/tesseractOCR/readme.md

 ## Informations

 This add-on uses the free and open source Tesseract OCR engine, to perform optical character recognition on an image file, PDF, JPG, TIF or other, without the need to open it.
-It also can scan and recognize a paper document through a WIA compatible scanner.
+It also uses wia-cmd-scanner to be able to access WIA enabled scanners and perform OCR to a paper document.
-In the Preferences of NVDA, it  is created a cathegory, TesseractOCR, where you can set the language to be used on the recognition and the type of documents to be recognized.
+In the Preferences of NVDA, it  is created a cathegory, TesseractOCR, where you can set the first and second languages to be used on the recognition and the type of documents to be recognized.
+It is also available a combobox to select tmore recognition languages to download and install on the add-on.
+So, the add-on now ships only with english and portuguese recognition languages.
+Note that using two recognition languages makes the OCR process a bit longer.
+So, it is available a button to forget the second language.
+And also note that the quality of the recognition may vary according to the order of the languages.

 ## Shortcut